emelocoton189/uxd-research-repo/README.md

 # uxd-research-repo
 User Experience Design Research Repository

-Welcome to my UXD Research Repository.
+Welcome!
 This is a living archive of my growth as a UX professional focusing on research, systems thinking, facilitation, and collaboration.
 **Note**: This is *not* a coding portfolio.

 ## 🌱 Purpose